netdata/netdata/docs/quickstart/infrastructure.md

 - The second and most important tab is the [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#overview-and-single-node-view) which uses composite charts to display real-time metrics from every available node in a given War Room.

-- The [Nodes tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/nodes.md) gives you the ability to see the status (offline or online), host details, alarm status and also a short overview of some key metrics from all your nodes at a glance.
+- The [Nodes tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/nodes.md) gives you the ability to see the status (offline or online), host details, alert status and also a short overview of some key metrics from all your nodes at a glance.

 - [Kubernetes tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/kubernetes.md) is a logical grouping of charts regarding your Kubernetes clusters.
 It contains a subset of the charts available in the **Overview tab**.

 - The [Dashboards tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/dashboards.md) gives you the ability to have tailored made views of specific/targeted interfaces for your infrastructure using any number of charts from any number of nodes.

-- The [Alerts tab](https://github.com/netdata/netdata/blob/master/docs/monitor/view-active-alarms.md) provides you with an overview for all the active alerts you receive for the nodes in this War Room, you can also see all the alerts that are configured to be triggered in any given moment.
+- The [Alerts tab](https://github.com/netdata/netdata/blob/master/docs/monitor/view-active-alerts.md) provides you with an overview for all the active alerts you receive for the nodes in this War Room, you can also see all the alerts that are configured to be triggered in any given moment.

 - The [Anomalies tab](https://github.com/netdata/netdata/blob/master/docs/cloud/insights/anomaly-advisor.md) is dedicated to the Anomaly Advisor tool.